-There are many drawbacks to lawsuit loans.
-Because lawsuit loans are non-recourse (only pay if you win your case), their regulation is different from normal loans.
+Lawsuit loans cost comes out of your settlement.
+Because legal funding is non-recourse (only pay if you win your case), their regulation is different from normal loans.
 This means that lenders charge much more interest, and often become predatory.

 Good things to look out for when taking out a lawsuit advance are upfront fees, compound interest, and a trusted name in the lawsuit funding industry.

 Lawsuit loans can be expensive

 A lot of funders charge whatever rate they want.
 There is little oversight of their rates and fees because pre settlement funding is not a loan.

 - Large upfront fees